 B

-That grew down the river, All bloody and wild
+That grew down the river, all bloody and wild

-They call me the wild rose But my name was Eliza Day Why they call me that I do not know For my name was Eliza Day On the second day, I brought her a flower She was more beautiful than any woman I'd seen I said do you know, where the wild roses grow So sweet and scarlet and free On the second day he came, with a single red rose He said, give me your loss and your sorrow I nodded my head, as I lay on the bed If I show you the roses will you follow alone They call me the wild rose But my name was Eliza Day Why they call me that I do not know For my name was Eliza Day On the third day he took me to the river He showed me the roses, and we kissed And the last thing I heard, was a muttered word As he knelt above me with a rock in his fist On the last day I took her, where the wild roses grow As she lay on the bank, the wind light as a thief And I kissed her goodbye, said All beauty must die And I leant down and planted a rose 'tween her teeth They call me the wild rose But my name was Eliza Day Why they call me that I do not know For my name was Eliza Day My name was Eliza Day For my name was Eliza Day
+When he knocked on my door and entered the room My trembling subsided in his sure embrace He would be my first man, and with a careful hand He wiped up the tears that ran down my face They call me the wild rose But my name was Eliza Day Why they call me that I do not know For my name was Eliza Day On the second day, I brought her a flower She was more beautiful than any woman I'd seen I said do you know where the wild roses grow So sweet and scarlet and free On the second day he came with a single red rose He said, give me your loss and your sorrow I nodded my head, as I lay on the bed If I show you the roses will you follow alone They call me the wild rose But my name was Eliza Day Why they call me that I do not know For my name was Eliza Day On the third day he took me to the river He showed me the roses, and we kissed And the last thing I heard, was a muttered word As he knelt above me with a rock in his fist On the last day I took her, where the wild roses grow As she lay on the bank, the wind light as a thief And I kissed her goodbye, said all beauty must die And I leant down and planted a rose 'tween her teeth They call me the wild rose But my name was Eliza Day Why they call me that I do not know For my name was Eliza Day My name was Eliza Day For my name was Eliza Day

 The Kindness Of Strangers